populationgenetics/exercises/Population_structure/ExerciseFst2022.md

 # Exercise on measuring population differentiation with F<sub>ST</sub>

-We will use the same dataset that you use for the Monday exercise on analyzing population structure.
+We will use the same dataset that you used for the Monday exercise on analyzing population structure.
 The following commands will make a new folder and copy again the dataset to that new folder, but you are free to work in the `structure` folder you created in the last exercise (and in that case you don't need to copy the data again).